walterxie/MEP-tutorial/README.md

 </figure>
 <br>

-This signifies that the first full codon starts at the third nucleotide in the alignment, and will create three rows in the partitions panel.
+This specifies that the first full codon starts at the third nucleotide in the alignment (it just so happens that our gene sequence starts at the third position in the sequence), and creates three rows in the partitions panel.

 ### Linking or unlinking models